 Featured Hotels in Toronto

 The SoHo Metropolitan Hotel is simply Toronto’s finest, whether you call it a luxury, boutique or design hotel, At once supremely indulgent and art…

-Celebrate your pride.
-Located in the heart of the city, it’s an easy stroll from the Sheraton Centre to the Village and renowned Church Street, whe…
+Celebrate your pride!
+Located in the heart of the city, the Sheraton Centre is an easy stroll to the Village and renowned Church Street, where grea…

 Gay Travel Toronto

 Ranked right up there with San Francisco and New York as a vibrant and openly gay city, travelers will certainly find something to do in the eccentric gay city of Gay Toronto.
 The gay and lesbian population alone hovers somewhere around 250,000 people, and there are two very distinct neighborhoods where Toronto’s GLBT community thrives – Gay Village and West Village.
 Toronto is more than just a boy’s town, too.
 Lesbians flock to the city as well given its diverse offerings for women.
 It is also a hot spot for gay and lesbian weddings; it’s easy to get a marriage license here.
 One of Toronto’s most notorious GLBT events is its 10-day Pride Week, which is generally held at the end of June.
 It is one of the largest pride festivals in the world.

 The Gay Scene in Toronto